Crytilis/MaterialSkin.NET/README.md

 ## Contributors

-Thank you to all the people who have already contributed to MaterialSkin 2 !
+Thank you to all the people who have already contributed to the MaterialSkin projects!

 <a href="https://github.com/leocb/MaterialSkin/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=leocb/MaterialSkin" />